4 Reasons You Struggle with Workplace Motivation

 In over a decade of interviewing, I’ve never had one of these questions asked of me.
-Not once.

 Yet, in that same period of time I’ve had countless exit interview discussions in which the employee cited lack of progression as the reason they were leaving the organization.